 Where there is an existing conflict of interest, a Certificant is prohibited from providing services to a client, unless, after full written disclosure of the existing conflict of interest, the client makes the informed decision to engage the Certificant notwithstanding the conflict [See Rule 8a].
 If a conflict of interest arises during the course of the planner/client relationship, the Certificant must immediately advise the client, in writing, of the conflict of interest and cease providing services, unless and until the client makes the informed decision to continue with the engagement [See Rule 8b].
 In both circumstances, consent by the client must be in writing and include a description of the conflict and confirmation of the client's decision to proceed.
-For example, this situation might arise where the Certificant is required to advise the client, in writing, of the conflict of to the client, unless and until the client makes the informed decision to continue with the engagement.
+For example, this situation might arise where the Certificant enters into a business relationship with an existing client.
+In this case, the Certificant is required to advise the client, in writing, of the conflict of interest and stop providing services to the client, unless and until the client makes the informed decision to continue with the engagement.